Office Life at Shockoe: An Inside Look

-Shockoe is always facing new challenges, not least of which is where to put the millions of new people who have joined us in the office, from project managers to business analysts, to plain old software developers to glue everything together.
-But I’m not saying we’re packed in like sardines.
+Shockoe is always facing new challenges, not least of which is where to put the millions of new people who have joined us in the office.
+Project managers to business analysts, to plain old software developers glue everything together.
+I’m not saying we’re packed in like sardines.
 Sardines are fish and they come in a can.
 We are humans and work in an office.
-And seemingly every day there’s a different subset of us here, as people jetset to meet with clients at the four corners of the Western hemisphere.
+And seemingly every day there’s a different subset of us here, as people jet set to meet with clients at the four corners of the Western hemisphere.

-All of these factors—snacks, tantalizing conversation, activation of the glutes and core—combine to make a happy energy, which we in turn harness to create what Shockoe is internationally renowned for: exceptional apps and spectacular blog posts.
+These factors—snacks, tantalizing conversation, activation of the glutes and core—combine to make a happy energy, which we harness to create what Shockoe is internationally renowned for: exceptional apps and spectacular blog posts.